-The result is a jointly funded large-scale research development fund—the Pitt Momentum Funds—which restructures the University’s suite of internal funding programs (Central Research Development Fund, Social Science Research Initiative, and Special initiative to Promote Scholarly Activities in the Humanities) and adds a new SVCR/Provost Fund to provide allocations for research seeding, teaming, and scaling grants.
+The result was a jointly funded large-scale research development fund—the Pitt Momentum Funds—which restructured the University’s suite of internal funding programs (Central Research Development Fund, Social Science Research Initiative, and Special initiative to Promote Scholarly Activities in the Humanities) and adds a new SVCR/Provost Fund to provide allocations for research seeding, teaming, and scaling grants.

-The new structure for awards includes three tiers:
+The structure for Pitt Momentum Funds awards includes three tiers:

-More information on eligibility, application processes, evaluation criteria, exclusions, and participation requirements is available through Pitt’s Office of Sponsored Programs.
-The application can be accessed at the Competition Space.
+An overview of the program including eligibility, proposal submission guidelines and deadlines, evaluation criteria, proposal review and award procedures, and participation requirements is available through Pitt’s Office of Sponsored Programs.
+The application, along with downloadable program guidelines, FAQs, and a budget template, can be accessed at the Competition Space.